-- (b) Suspension of Final Compliance Date for Longer Than 90 Days, or consecutive less than 90 day suspensions, for Existing Power Plants Within CAISO Jurisdiction.
-If CAISO determines that continued operation of an existing power plant is necessary to maintain the reliability of the electric system, CAISO shall provide written notification to the State Water Board, the Regional Water Board with jurisdiction over the existing power plant, and the SACCWIS.
-If the Executive Directors of the CEC and CPUC do not object in writing within 10 days to CAISO's determination, the notification provided pursuant to this paragraph will suspend the final compliance date for 90 days.
+- (b) Suspension of Final Compliance Date for Longer Than 90 Days for Existing Power Plants Within CAISO Jurisdiction.
+If CAISO determines that continued operation of an existing power plant is necessary to maintain the reliability of the electric system, CAISO shall provide written notification to the State Water Board, the Regional Water Board with jurisdiction over the existing power plant, and the SACCWIS If the Executive Directors of the CEC and CPUC do not object in writing within 10 days to CAISO's determination, the notification provided pursuant to this paragraph will suspend the final compliance date for 90 days.
 During the 90-day time suspension or within 90 days of receiving a written notification from CAISO, the State Water Board shall conduct a hearing in accordance with paragraph (d) to determine whether to suspend the final compliance date for more than the original 90 days pending, if necessary, full evaluation of amendments to final compliance dates contained in the policy. - (c) Suspension of Final Compliance Date for Existing Power Plants Within Los Angeles Department of Water and Power (LADWP) Service Area.
 If the LADWP Commission determines, through a public process, that continued operation of an existing power plant operated by LADWP is necessary to maintain the reliability of the electric system in the short-term, LADWP shall provide written notification to the State Water Board, the Regional Water Board with jurisdiction over the existing power plant, and the SACCWIS.
 Within 45 days of receiving a written notice from LADWP, the State Water Board shall conduct a hearing in accordance with paragraph (d) to determine whether to suspend the final compliance date.
 In considering whether to suspend or amend the final compliance dates the State Board shall consult with the CAISO. - (d) State Water Board Hearings on Suspension of Final Compliance Dates.
-In considering whether to suspend or amend the final compliance dates, the State Water Board shall afford significant weight to the recommendations of the CAISO.
+In considering whether to suspend or amend the final compliance dates, the State Water Board shall implement the recommendations of the CAISO unless the State Water Board finds that there is compelling evidence not to follow a recommendation and makes a finding of overriding considerations.